KES 100,000 take-home

 Net Take-Home Pay Calculation

 Starting with KES 100,000 gross, subtract all statutory deductions for actual take-home pay.
-This brings together PAYE, NSSF, NHIF, and housing levy from previous sections.
+This brings together PAYE, NSSF, SHIF, and housing levy from previous sections.
 The result shows your net salary Kenya after these mandatory cuts.

 Begin with the gross salary 100k as your baseline.
 Deduct income tax Kenya using tax bands Kenya, including personal relief Kenya.
 Add in pension contributions and health levies for a full picture.